 Scenic Appeal of Changu Lake

-, rare primula species, blue and yellow poppies and other alpine plantations, aesthetically add to the lakes vibrancy, making it a kaleidoscopic sight.
+, rare primula species, blue and yellow poppies and other alpine plantations, aesthetically add to the lakes vibrancy.

 There is a small Lord Shiva